 I began acupuncture after a 13 year career in the medical industry, believing that people sometimes want more choice than simply conventional drug therapy.
 My vision is to see acupuncture used in conjunction with conventional medicine (via your GP) to give patients the best possible treatment choices.
-My main clinic is located in Glen of the Downs and is easily accessed from Greystones, Delgany, Bray and south Dublin.
+My clinic is located in Glen of the Downs and is easily accessed from Greystones, Delgany, Bray and south Dublin.

 What should I expect from my first consultation?